lupyuen/lupyuen.github.io/src/testbot.md

 1.  _Our Bot shall auto-build and auto-test any Pull Request.
 What could possibly go wrong?_

     Plenty!
-The Pull Requests is awaiting __Manual Review__.
+The Pull Request is awaiting __Manual Review__.
 It might contain __Unauthorised Code__ that will be executed by our Bot. _(Think: Makefiles with Malicious Scripts inside)_

     Or the Runtime Code might disrupt the __Local Network__ hosting our Bot.
 Also it might break out of the [__Semihosting Environment__](TODO) and mess up our Host Machine.

 1.  _Has something happened before?_

     Five Years Ago: I connected a [__PineTime Smartwatch__](https://github.com/lupyuen/remote-pinetime-bot) to the net for anyone to test their firmware.
-Some kind folks discovered that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.
+Some kind folks disclosed that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.

 1.  _Speaking of PineTime: How shall we allow auto-testing of firmware?_